scotchka/scotchka.github.io/2019/03/30/why_is_an_omnivore_a_kind_of_vegetarian.rst

     :pyobject: Omnivore

-The key difference here is that, instead of raising an error, ``Vegetarian`` and ``Carnivore`` pass the call to ``eat`` up the inheritance chain, hoping that another class is able to handle the food type.
+The key difference here is that, instead of raising an error, ``Vegetarian`` and ``Carnivore`` pass the call to ``eat`` up the inheritance chain, hoping that another class is able to eat the kind of food.
 Now the code works as expected:

 ..